maddyrowland/maddyrowland.github.io/index.md

   - wide
   - dark-theme

-excerpt: "Maddy Rowland is a PhD Candidate in the Population and Disease Ecology Lab which is housed in the Wildlife Biology program at the University of Montana.
-Her research focuses on improving our understanding of the complex relationships among wildlife populations including predators, parasites, and pathogens."
+excerpt: "Maddy Rowland is a PhD Candidate in the Wildlife Population and Disease Ecology Lab at the University of Montana."

 header:
   overlay_image: /assets/splash/emigrant.jpg